stefanfluck/palmpy/docs/palmpy-documentation.md

     /
 ```

-Under ``&inipar``, grid information of the parent is given. under ``&d3par`` the endtime is given.
+Under ``&inipar``, grid information of the parent is given.
+Under ``&d3par`` the endtime is given.
+This namelist file is automatically generated when running make_static.py, taking all necessary information from the corresponding namelist for the make_static routine.
 Coordinates are taken from the static-driver, so it has to be ensured that this information is correct.
 Furthermore, even though the static-file origin_time attribute is unused for now, it will be used in the future, so it should be correctly set as well.
 It has the format ``YYYY-MM-DD HH:MM:SS +ZZ``.

 Load required modules to run PALM before running INIFOR.
 INIFOR is executed as follows in the bash shell: